 Double Olympic Champion, Dame Kelly Holmes is one of the UK’s most popular athletes.
 Holmes specialised in the 800 metres and 1500 metre events and won a gold medal for both distances at the 2004 Summer Olympics in Athens.
-Since retiring, the athlete has gone onto to write multiple books, set up the Dame Kelly Holmes Trust and is studying to become a Personal Training with Future Fit Training.
+Since retiring, the athlete has gone on to write multiple books, set up the Dame Kelly Holmes Trust and is studying to become a Personal Training with Future Fit Training.
 On her blog, you will find important advice on improving your mental health and well-being, workouts and interviews.

 Check out our video with Dame Kelly Holmes as she walks us through her exciting and varied career in the fitness industry: